Awokens/ModalSubmit/README.md

 # ModalSubmit
- A handler for modal submits using the discord.js library
+ A structure for modal submits using the discord.js library